sunfounder/pironman5-mini/docs/source/advanced/fans.rst

 This temperature-to-speed relationship also applies when the temperature decreases, with a 5°C hysteresis.
 The fan speed reduces when the temperature falls 5°C below each of these thresholds.

-* Commands to monitor the PWM fan.
-To check the PWM fan's status:
+* Commands to monitor the Active Cooler.
+To check the Active Cooler's status:

   .. code-block:: shell

     cat /sys/class/thermal/cooling_device0/cur_state

-* To view the PWM fan's speed:
+* To view the Active Cooler's speed:

   .. code-block:: shell

     cat /sys/devices/platform/cooling_fan/hwmon/*/fan1_input

-In the Pironman 5, the PWM fan is a critical component for maintaining optimal operating temperatures, particularly during intensive tasks, ensuring the Raspberry Pi 5 runs efficiently and reliably.
+In the Pironman 5 Mini, the Active Cooler is a critical component for maintaining optimal operating temperatures, particularly during intensive tasks, ensuring the Raspberry Pi 5 runs efficiently and reliably.

 RGB Fans
 -------------------